SciML/Catalyst.jl/docs/src/tutorials/bifurcation_diagrams.md

 nothing   # hide
 ```
 When creating a bifurcation diagram, we typically start at some point in
-parameter phase-space.
+parameter-space.
 We will simply select the beginning of the interval over
 which we wish to compute the bifurcation diagram, `p_span[1]`.
 We thus create a
 modified parameter set where `S = .1`.
-For this parameter set, we also make a
-guess for the steady-state of the system.
+For this parameter set, we also guess the steady state of the system.
 While a good estimate could be
 provided through an ODE simulation, BifurcationKit does not require the guess to
 be very accurate.
 ```@example ex1